Nick Westbrook-Ikhine Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 - Westbrook-Ikhine (nine red zone targets) has been the recipient of 12.7% of his team's 71 red zone pass attempts.

-- The Titans, who rank 15th in the NFL in points scored, have attempted a pass 50.3% of the time while running the ball 49.7% of the time.
+- The Titans, who rank 15th in the NFL in points scored, have dropped back to pass 50.3% of the time while running the football 49.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Westbrook-Ikhine's matchup with the Dolphins.